ControlThings/mist-wish-addon-android/README.md

-You should have the mist-esp repository, branch master.
+You should have the mistService-esp repository, branch master.

-Symlink the following subdirectories of mist-esp to referencelibrary/src/main/jni
+Symlink the following subdirectories of mistService-esp to referencelibrary/src/main/jni

 deps
-mist
+mistService
 wish_app
 wish_app_deps
 wish_rpc